horihiro/deno-azure-webapps/README.md

 # Docker image for deno on Azure Web App for Containers
-This docker file is  for [deno](https://github.com/denoland/deno/) on Azure Web App for Containers, based on [hayd/deno_docker](https://github.com/hayd/deno_docker) and [frol/docker-alpine-glibc
+This docker file is  for [deno](https://github.com/denoland/deno/) on Azure Web App for Containers, based on [frol/docker-alpine-glibc
 ](https://github.com/frol/docker-alpine-glibc)

 ![./deno_on_webapp.png](./deno_on_webapp.png)